NatashaPDev/Voting/README.md

 Get user
 ----
-Returns json data about a single user.
+Returns JSON data about a single user.

 * **URL**